innoave/soda/README.md

 - `soda-l10n` : a typesafe localization API - no boilerplate, no magic
 - `soda-logging` : a logging API - Scala wrapper API for SLF4J
 - `soda-desktop` : supporting functions for desktop applications
+- `soda-mvvm` :  an API for user interfaces based on the MVVM pattern

 ## License